pimlicolabs/pimlico-example/README.md

 To send a blank transaction to itself through the Pimlico RPC endpoint, sponsored by a paymaster, use the following command:

-`npx hardhat test-paymaster --owner <OWNER ADDRESS> --nonce <ACCOUNT INDEX> --network <NETWORK NAME>`
+`npx hardhat test-paymaster --owner <OWNER ADDRESS> --network <NETWORK NAME>`

-For example: `npx hardhat test-paymaster --owner 0x0284EaFa1f47dff44112BDFeBB736B9e85B416c9 --nonce 0 --network goerli`
+For example: `npx hardhat test-paymaster --owner 0x0284EaFa1f47dff44112BDFeBB736B9e85B416c9 --network goerli`

 Similar to the previous test, this command will create a sender if needed.